-- A requirement for review should be submitted in writing (or other permanent form) within 40 working days of either: - the day the individual actually received a response from us; or - the end of the period within which we should have replied to a request. - 7.
+- 6. A requirement for review should be submitted in writing (or other permanent form) within 40 working days of either: - (a) The day the individual actually received a response from us, or - (b) The end of the period within which we should have replied to a request. - 7.
 We have the discretion to consider requests for review received beyond this timescale.
 It would normally be our intention to accept requirements for review out with the 40 working days, unless there are practical difficulties in doing so e.g. relevant documentation was due for destruction and has been destroyed.
 It is always in the applicant's interests to submit a review request within the 40 working day period specified.